norly/elmcan/readme.rst

     ?
     >

-At present, can327 does not evaluate this response and silently assumes that all commands are recognized.
-It is structured such that it will degrade gracefully when a command is unknown.
-See the sections above on known limitations for details.
+At present, can327 does not evaluate this response.
+See the section below on known limitations for details.

 When a CAN frame is to be sent, the target address is configured, after